Internal Medicine at the Animal Hospital Specialty Center

 From animals that don’t seem to be able to stop having accidents in the house to animals with severe heart disease that are oxygen dependent, and internist has the experience and knowledge necessary to deliver the absolute best care available.
 Some of the advanced diagnostics available can change a situation from one where we don’t know what is causing a dog to stop eating and act tired to having the information we need to begin immediate treatment for a speedy and full recovery.

 An internist is NOT a replacement for your regular veterinarian, but a power complement that works closely with your pet’s family doctor to ensure that they receive the absolute best medical care that is available today.

 AHSC’s department of internal medicine is lead by Dr. Steffen Sum.
-His training included extensive work in urology, diagnostic services, hemodialysis, infectious disease, advanced imaging and endoscopy.
+His focus includes extensive work and ongoing training in urology, diagnostic services, hemodialysis, infectious disease, advanced imaging and endoscopy.
 Follow the links above to learn more about some of the latest techniques and procedures that are now available to help your pet.